paulvill/cell_lineage/README.md

 # cell_lineage
-Studying the dynamics of cell position and positional ordering in C. Elegans embryogenesis
+Studying the dynamics of cell positional ordering in C. Elegans embryogenesis

 The roadmap for the internship can be found [there](https://github.com/paulvill/cell_lineage/issues/1)